natewbrooks/positive-professionals/src/pages/resources/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 featuredpost: false
 title: "Building Effective Teams: The Role of Emotional Intelligence"
 date: 2022-02-09T15:04:10.000Z
-description: In today's fast-paced and interconnected world, building effective teams is more critical than ever.
-But what sets apart a merely functional team from a truly exceptional one?
-The answer lies in emotional intelligence (EQ).
 authors:
   - Kim Harris
 tags:
   - brewing
   - chemex
+description: In today's fast-paced and interconnected world, building effective teams is more critical than ever.
+But what sets apart a merely functional team from a truly exceptional one?
+The answer lies in emotional intelligence (EQ).
+image: /img/effective-team-blog-img.jpg
 ---
 In today's fast-paced and interconnected world, building effective teams is more critical than ever.
 But what sets apart a merely functional team from a truly exceptional one?
 The answer lies in emotional intelligence (EQ).